spherical-sound-society/OPERA_ROTAS/firmwares/pangrus/readme.txt

 This firmware has MIDI working (on OPERA ROTAS rev 0.9 and higher).
 If you have a previous version, you will need a chiclet and a little bit of hacking to get the midi working

 This version uses a different bootloader, so if you want to flash it it could be convenient to get a new bluepill, flash this bootloader and then flash the pangrus firmware, so now you can change firmware just replacing one or the other bluepill.

-If your bluepill is low or medium density (64kb) use hid_generic_pc13.bin bootloader.
-If your bluepill is high density (128kb) use hid_generic_pc13_hd.bin bootloader.
+-If your bluepill is low or medium density (64kb) use hid_generic_pc13.bin bootloader.
+-If your bluepill is high density (128kb) use hid_generic_pc13_hd.bin bootloader.

 If you dont know how to do it, you can get preflashed microcontrollers in my stores